 - Until the 19th century, Russia was the major source of amethyst.
 Today the amethyst is predominantly found in Africa and South America.
 In fact, hidden in the Pantanal wetlands, the Bolivian Anahí mine, is both a prominent source of amethyst and holds a fascinating history.
 Discovered by a Spanish conquistador in the 1600’s, the mine was given to him as a dowry when he married Anahí, princess from the Ayoreo tribe.
 Forgotten for three centuries, it wasn’t rediscovered until the 1960’s!

 - In keeping with February’s most well known celebration, Valentine’s Day, it is said that St. Valentine wore an amethyst intaglio signet ring carved with an image of Cupid.

 Did you know?
-You can customise many of our pieces with your choice of stone, including amethyst.
+You can personalise many of our pieces with your choice of stone, including amethyst.
 Shop and customise your piece here or contact us to talk about incorporating amethyst into your unique, handmade heirloom.